-As included in the UN Pact for the Future, adopted in occasion of the Summit for the Future in 2023, poverty in all its forms and dimensions, including extreme poverty, remains the greatest global challenge and its eradication is an indispensable requirement for sustainable development.
+As noted in the UN Pact for the Future, adopted in the context of the Summit for the Future in 2023, poverty in all its forms and dimensions, including extreme poverty, remains the greatest global challenge and its eradication is an indispensable requirement for sustainable development.
 Revenue collection contributes to national treasuries, which finances national development plans and in turn works towards reducing poverty.
 Effective tax policies are integral to ensuring that profits are taxed where economic value is created; corporate income tax should be levied according to where economic activity takes place and profits are earned.
 Collaboration with business, for an inclusive and transparent process, throughout international tax policy initiatives has been essential to helping define the contours of a suitable global tax framework that encourages business activities, job creation and economic growth.
 Governments must agree on acceptable forms of tax competition and in return businesses must adhere to rules and principles agreed upon by and between countries.
 Predictable tax rules are essential for cross-border trade, business investment, jobs and growth.
 They set a solid foundation that enables mobilisation of resources.